Case File

 contents

-• The air traffic control deal was controversial from its very beginnings, and as early as 2001 the UK secretary for international development, Clare Short, had suggested that the project was corrupt.
+• The air traffic control deal was controversial from its very beginnings, and the UK secretary for international development, Clare Short, suggested that the project was corrupt.

 2004